 If you still can’t find the .htaccess file in the root folder, you can create an empty .htaccess file using Notepad (or any text editor of your choice) and save it with the name “.htaccess” on your desktop.

-Set “Save as type” to all files and upload the file to the root directory of your WordPress installation via the FTP Client.
+Set “Save as type” to All Files and upload the file to the root directory of your WordPress installation via the FTP Client.

 Note: Make sure that the file name is NOT named “htaccess” – it’s written as .htaccess with a period (.) at the start.